Mohsin272/Flask-Personal-Website/README.md

 # Flask-Personal-Website
-Flask website with MySQL database support
+Flask website with MySQL database support and pytest support